jamalfrnk/ContingencyTables_R/README.md

 # Malcolm Frank
 # Software Engineer, Infinitely Deep Robotics Group, 2018

-## Project Title: Summarizing categorical data using contingency tables
+## Project Title: Summarizing Categorical Data Using Contingency Tables

 ### Overview:
 In this walkthrough, we will learn a few tools for summarzing categorical data using contingency tables.
 Each table in this repo was generated using R Studio.